vinaydhegde/DevopsTree-Kubernetes/README.md

-# Kubernetes: Run a microservice in Kubernetes
+# Run a microservice in Kubernetes
 Deploy and Run *DevopsTree* app in Kubernetes 'DevopsTree' is a Flask based Microservice (along with Postgres & React.js) developed for demoing Kuberenetes.